Last Updated: January 29, 2026

 When should you avoid Weight Loss ICD 10?
 When weight loss is expected or already explained.

 What replaces it?
-Chronic illness, known disease progress, or active treatment often take over.
+Chronic illness, known disease progression, or active treatment often takes over.
 Why is keeping R63.4 risky then?
 Because CMS review teams expect the diagnosis to change.

 Using the same code without progress signals a problem because payer systems expect the diagnosis to change over time.